brandur/sorg/content/markdown/john-muir-trail/main.md

 This first day is for driving, acclimatization, and for some of us to get used to our equipment.
 I haven't been backpacking in a long time, and am impressed by tech advances over the last two decades:

 * I'm carrying a full-sized freestanding tent that weighs only two pounds.
 It has UX features like poles and latch points that are color coordinated to maximize the ease and speed in which it can be assembled.
+With a little practice, I can put it together in two minutes flat.

 * I borrowed a modern air mattress (thanks Farina).
 It has two separate levels of valve granularity that let it to be easily inflated and deflated in two minutes each.
 It provides practically perfect insulation from the ground, helping to keep even the coldest of nights warm.

-* I borrowed an REI-brand lightweight down quilt (thanks Farina), which is like a sleeping bag with no bottom layer, but can be jammed back into its stuff sack in under a minute, a job that used to be an arduous ~5 minutes for the heavy synthetic sleeping bags that I used as a kid.
+* I borrowed an REI-brand lightweight down quilt (thanks Farina), which is like a sleeping bag with no bottom layer (intended for use with a Therm-a-Rest so it's not needed), but can be jammed back into its stuff sack in under a minute, a job that used to be an arduous ~5 minutes for the heavy synthetic sleeping bags that I used as a kid.
 Amazing.

 That night we stop in for dinner at Vermillion's small cafe, and are treated to some ludicrously large fajitas (this appelation challenged by several members of our group who believe them to be more of a quesidilla).
 We're overcharged for beer, but buy some anyway.
 It's our last opportunity for this sort of luxury, along freerunning water and power for quite a while.